SEMICeu/dcat-ap_validator/README.md

 <h2>Structure of a rule</h2>
 Each rule is indicated with a progressive id number (starting from 0) and stored in a file named with the convention:

 <code>rule-id.rq</code>

 Therefore, for example, the rule 0 is stored in the file rule-0.rq.

 Each rule it is a SPARQL query which has been documented with <a href="https://github.com/ldodds/sparql-doc">sparql-doc</a> annotations and validated with the <a href="http://www.sparql.org/query-validator.html">online sparql validator</a>.

-When a query is validated it is added to the dcat-ap.rq file (inside the Pages folder) which is then loaded via Javascript into the the web form.
+When a rule is validated it is added to the dcat-ap.rq file (inside the Pages folder) which is then loaded via Javascript into the the web form.

 <h2>Structure of a test data</h2>
 Each test data is directly connected to the rule id number and stored in a file named with the convention:

 <code>test-rule-id.rdf</code>

 Therefore, for example, the test data related to the rule 0 is stored in the file test-rule-0.rdf Not all the test data are implemented, for example literals are not tested.

 <h2>Structure of a test</h2>
 A test exists only if the test-data has been created.
 A test file follows the convention:

 <code>test-rule-id.js</code>

 Therefore, for example, the test which will validate again the test-rule-0.rdf will be called simply test-rule-0.js This is important because each test includes the rule number to open the related test data file.